Yash-777/notebook/angularjs/introduction/angularjs-introduction-05.md

 *A.K.A Where The jQuery Goes*

 HTML was intended to create static documents, not dynamic documents or web applications.
-Angular directives are a way to give us *something like* [Web Components](http://www.w3.org/TR/components-intro/) today.
+Angular directives allow you to create highly semantic and reusable components.
+In a sense you could consider them as the [ultimate precursor](http://www.jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives/) of [web components](http://www.w3.org/TR/components-intro/).

 **Use Directives To:**